AdobeDocs/commerce-merchant-services.en/help/live-search/storefront-popover-styling.md

 ## Class selectors

-The following class selectors can be used to style the container, suggestion, and product elements in the [!DNL popover].
+The following class selectors can be used to style the container and product elements in the [!DNL popover].

 *  `.livesearch.popover-container`
 *  `.livesearch.view-all-footer`
-*  `.livesearch.suggestions-container`
-*  `.livesearch.suggestions-header`
-*  `.livesearch.suggestion`
 *  `.livesearch.products-container`
 *  `.livesearch.product-result`
 *  `.livesearch.product-name`